 Middlebury will offer an aid package that meets 100 percent of your financial need as calculated by the Student Financial Services Office.
 If your family's financial situation does not change, we are committed to providing you a similar package each year you attend Middlebury.

-Last year Middlebury provided grant aid to 42 percent of the incoming freshman class.
-For the incoming Class of 2016, the average grant was $36,277.
+Middlebury typically provides grant aid to about half of the student body.
+For the Class of 2019, the average grant was $42,072.